 RESULTS

-Leaf area, SLA, maximum height, and lateral spread increased along spatial temperature gradients, whereas bud number and connection persistence decreased along spatial temperature gradients (Table 1, Figure 2).
+Species-level trait values of leaf area, SLA, maximum height, and lateral spread increased along spatial temperature gradients, whereas species-level values of bud number and connection persistence decreased along spatial temperature gradients (Table 1, Figure 2).
 In three of the eight traits, the best-fit weighted linear model determined by AIC values included precipitation as a predictor variable, but the precipitation variable was never significant.
 The interaction of temperature and precipitation had a significant effect on SLA.
 For connection persistence and bud number, exponential curves with increasing temperature fit observed data better than linear ones (Figure 2).
 Based on these associations, we limited our analysis of trait convergence in transplanted turfs over time to the six traits with spatial associations to temperature, and to turfs transplanted to warmer climates.

 Species and trait compositions of transplanted turfs converged towards local controls over time, with the magnitude of convergence increasing with initial dissimilarity (Figure 3).
-In most cases, rates of convergence did not differ significantly from null model predictions that accounted for random replacement by local immigrants (Figure 4).
-Rates of convergence in maximum height and bud number, however, exceeded null model predictions.
-Convergence in connection persistence exceeded null predictions in one of three yearly pairwise comparisons, and then only barely (p = 0.049).
-Null predictions using immigration rates derived from our second, independent method of estimation led to nearly identical conclusions (Figure S1).
+In many cases, however, rates of convergence did not differ significantly from null model predictions that accounted for random replacement by local immigrants (Figure 4).
+Rates of convergence in species composition exceeded null model predictions only in 2011.
+Rates of convergence in maximum height, bud number, and connection persistence exceeded null model predictions in at least two of the three yearly pairwise comparisons.

 DISCUSSION

 Our study uses observational and experimental data to test the assumption that associations between plant traits and climate patterns in space can be used to predict plant community response to climate changes in time.
-We find plant maximum height to increase and bud number to decrease in response to increases in temperature in both space and time.
-Leaf area, rate of lateral spread, specific leaf area (SLA), and connection persistence trended with spatial temperature gradients but did not predict species response to climate warming.
+We find plant maximum height to increase and bud number and connection persistence to decrease in response to increases in temperature in both space and time.
+Leaf area, rate of lateral spread, and specific leaf area (SLA) trended with spatial temperature gradients but did not predict species response to climate warming.
 In other words, traits relating to plant architecture seemed to influence species performance more than traits traditionally associated with resource use efficiency and acquisition.
-Our study supports the widely held assumption that traits influence community assembly processes, but shows that traits with broad-scale associations to climate are not necessarily the same as those driving short-term community responses to perturbations.
+Our study supports the widely held assumption that traits influence community assembly processes, but warns that traits with broad-scale associations to climate are not necessarily the same as those driving short-term community responses to perturbations.